ibm-messaging/mq-ibm-i-journal-sample/README.md

 * [jrnmaint.c](src/jrnmaint.c)
 * [mqjrnmaint.cmd](src/mqjrnmnt.cmd)

-Log on to your IBM i system, and type the following commands to create a library and source files:
+Log on to your IBM i system, and type the following commands to create a library and directory in your IFS home directory:

 ```
 CRTLIB MQJRNMNT
-CRTSRCPF MQJRNMNT/QCSRC
-CRTSRCPF MQJRNMNT/QCMDSRC
+MKDIR DIR('~/mqjrnmnt')
 ```

-Transfer the source to your IBM i system.
-For example to use FTP, type the following commands:
+Transfer the source from your local system to your IBM i system.
+For example to use OpenSSH secure file copy, type the following commands:

 ```
-FTP (IBM i hostname)
--- log on --
-ASCII
-CD MQJRNMNT
-PUT jrnmaint.c QCSRC.JRNMAINT
-PUT mqjrnmaint.cmd QCMDSRC.MQJRNMNT
-QUIT
+scp jrnmaint.c mqjrnmnt.cmd {YOURIBMiHOSTNAME}:~/mqjrnmnt/
 ```

 Type the following on the IBM i system to compile the C program and the CL command:

 ```
-CRTBNDC MQJRNMNT/JRNMAINT MQJRNMNT/QCSRC
+CRTBNDC PGM(MQJRNMNT/JRNMAINT) SRCSTMF('mqjrnmnt/jrnmaint.c')
-CRTCMD  CMD(MQJRNMNT/MQJRNMNT)
+CRTCMD  CMD(MQJRNMNT/MQJRNMNT) PGM(MQJRNMNT/JRNMAINT)
-        PGM(MQJRNMNT/JRNMAINT)
-        SRCFILE(MQJRNMNT/QCMDSRC)
+        SRCSTMF('mqjrnmnt/mqjrnmnt.cmd')
 ```

 ## Invoking the journal maintenance command
 The journal maintenance command (MQJRNMNT) has three parameters.
-To prompt the command type MQJRNMNT and press F4.
+To prompt the command type `MQJRNMNT/MQJRNMNT` and press F4.
 Figure 2 shows the options available.

 ![alt text](images/MQJRNMNTprompt.jpg)
 <br>_Figure 2_